• Skip to main content

 • Facebook

-This St. Germain Elderflower cocktail has a sweet, delicate elderflower flavor mixed with fresh lemons, limes, and Hendrix gin.
+This gin and elderflower cocktail, also known as a St. Germain cocktail, has a sweet, delicate elderflower flavor mixed with fresh lemons, limes, and Hendrix gin.

 St. Germain Cocktail

-How I found the St. Germain Elderflower Cocktail
+How I found the Gin and Elderflower Cocktail

-I discovered St. Germain liqueur when I was dining in one of my favorite restaurants in Chicago called Shaw’s Crab House.
+I discovered St. Germain liqueur at one of my favorite restaurants in Chicago called Shaw’s Crab House.
 The waitress suggested the drink, but I was hesitant because the thought of drinking elderflower just made me think of…well…drinking flowers.
 It did not sound very appealing to me, but the waitress assured me the flavor was not overpowering and said she would get me a sample of St. Germain.

 One sip of the deliciousness and I was all in!!!
-She brought me the cocktail and it was ahhhhmazing.
+She brought me the St. Germain cocktail and it was ahhhhmazing.
 It has a light floral taste mixed with fresh lemons, limes, and gin.
-I have always been a fan of gin, but mixing it with St. Germain takes it to a whole new level.
-In fact, I now order it every time we eat at Shaw’s Crab House.
+I have always been a gin fan, but combining it with St. Germain takes it to a new level.

-In case you haven’t heard of St. Germain, it is made from a small, white starry flower called Elderflower.
-It only blooms in the spring and summer and the liqueur is made out of flowers gathered from hillsides in the French Alps.
+In case you haven’t heard of St. Germain Liqueur, it is made from a small, white starry flower called Elderflower.
+The flower only blooms in the spring and summer.
+The liqueur is made out of flowers, which are gathered from hillsides in the French Alps.
 According to the company’s website, after the flowers are gathered, they are transported by bicycle to immediately begin the process of creating the liqueur.

-Once the flowers are processed into the liqueur, each bottle is numbered according to the year in which the flowers were picked.
+Once the flowers are processed into the liqueur, each bottle is numbered with the year the flowers were picked.
 The liqueur is fantastic and tastes amazing with its sweet flavor of warm floral notes.

 How I finally got the recipe

-Recently, we were at Shaw’s Crab House and I found out they no longer have the St. Germain Elderflower and Hendrix Gin Cocktail on the menu.
+Out of nowhere, Shaw’s Crab House quit serving the St. Germain Elderflower and Hendrix Gin Cocktail.
 What!!!???
 However, they can still make it.
 Whew!
-After chatting with my waiter, I asked if the bartender would be willing to share the recipe.
+After chatting with my waiter, I asked if the bartender would share the recipe.
 Guess what…they shared it!
-If you read my Torched Cherry Cocktail recipe, you know I have a habit of asking for drink recipes at restaurants.
+My Torched Cherry Cocktail recipe is another drink recipe I picked up from a restaurant.

 fresh lemons and limes